Lusaka Mayor Miles Sampa has cautioned Lusaka Councillors against commenting on the Forest 27 developments in the media.

 Mr Mwansa said the developers had met all requirements.

-The Mayor reminded Councillors that the plans were approved Council and that it is unfair for some Councillors to deny granting authorisation to developers.
+The Mayor reminded Councillors that the plans were approved by Council and that it is unfair for some Councillors to deny granting authorisation to developers.

 “When reports are brought before us let us make sure that we read and scrutise them so that we know what we are approving and take responsibility,” he advised.